TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-creating-action-group.md

   * 13.106.38.148
   * 13.106.57.196

 * The timeout period for a response is 10 seconds.
 The webhook call will be retried a maximum of 2 times when the following HTTP status codes are returned: 408, 429, 503, 504 or the HTTP endpoint does not respond.
 The first retry happens after 10 seconds.
 The second and last retry happens after 100 seconds.
-If the second retry fails the endpoint will not be called again for 30 minutes for any action group.
+If the second retry fails, the endpoint will not be called again for 30 minutes for any action group.

 ## **Recommended Documents**